-What is conflict management
+What is conflict management?

 How to identify conflicts in the workplace

-Keep in mind that employees intuitively avoid reporting such issues out fear that this might further escalate the situation.
+Keep in mind that employees intuitively avoid reporting such issues out of fear that this might further escalate the situation.
 Consequently, look out for team members who might hide things from you.

 #1 Leadership style

 Every team leader has their own style when it comes to team management.
 Leadership conflicts in the workplace usually occur after changes in management or when new leaders join a team.
 Collaboration between different departments inside a company is inevitable.
 However, the different styles of leadership can confuse employees and bring about different types of conflict in the workplace, especially during stressful periods.

 For example, the leader of one team may be demanding and lead “by the book”.
 Whereas another team’s leader may be a bit more flexible and open to new ideas.
 When the time comes to cooperate on a project, their leadership styles may cause irritation.
 Conflict management is the way to smooth those differences out so they can work together effectively.

 #2 Personality Type